 Is Delayed Filing Still a Good Option?

 Of course, there can be good reasons to expedite Social Security filing, especially for those who are forecasting shorter-than-average life expectancies because of health conditions or for people who truly have no other sources of funds for living expenses.
-But Sue Stevens, a wealth advisor at Buckingham Strategic Wealth, agrees that short-term market drops shouldn't affect the Social Security claiming decision.
+But Sue Stevens, a wealth advisor at Buckingham Strategic Wealth, believes that Social Security claiming decisions should be multifaceted.
 "When we run our retirement projections, we build in stress-testing that includes both larger drops in the market and higher inflation.
 You have to look at individual circumstances to find the right combination of ages for a couple to start taking Social Security.
 But in most of the cases we see, it's still better to delay," she said.

 What Are the Other Levers?

-But what about the second part of the portfolio question--does portfolio positioning figure into the decision?
+But what if the market takes another big drop and an investor's equity-heavy portfolio takes a tumble along with it?
 Even if most individuals would be better off delaying Social Security to enlarge their eventual benefits, might someone with a very risky portfolio that has dropped a lot be better off claiming Social Security now if the choice is to invade equity assets after they've fallen?

 Blanchett doesn't think so.
-"People sometimes try to invest their way out of a retirement shortfall since stocks tend to outperform bonds, but what we've just experienced is an example of why this is a bad idea.
+"People sometimes try to invest their way out of a retirement shortfall since stocks tend to outperform bonds, but what we've just experienced [in the first quarter of 2020] is an example of why this is a bad idea.
 That's especially true because market drops are also associated with negative economic events like layoffs."

 Stevens said that she and her team look to other levers to forestall withdrawals from a portfolio when it's in a trough, thereby preserving delayed Social Security claiming as an option."We would talk about possibly pushing out the retirement date or exploring part-time work if either of those were possibilities.
 We would also talk through how much the client hoped to spend in retirement or in the years leading up to retirement.
 It's all about trade-offs," she said.

 She also said that a reverse mortgage may be an answer in some situations, but cautions that the costs and age limit (62) are also considerations.
-Tapping reverse mortgages amid weak markets was a topic that financial planners Harold Evensky and John Salter explored in their research nearly a decade ago; it has new relevance amid the equity market swoon.
+Tapping reverse mortgages amid weak markets was a topic that financial planners Harold Evensky and John Salter explored in their research nearly a decade ago.

 Stevens says she and her team maintain an allocation to safer investments for precisely situations like the present.
 "Most of our clients' portfolios are balanced between stocks and bonds," she noted.
 "Not only can we pull cash they need from the bond side of the portfolio, but we can also do things like turn off dividend reinvestment on the stock side to generate more cash flow if that's in the clients' best interest.
 We also think about clients' cash flow needs so that any money needed for the short term is placed in an accessible investment that is 'ready to go' when the client needs that cash."